Protea nana: Distribution

 The plant is endemic to the Western Cape province of South Africa, and is found from the Groot Winterhoek mountains, through the Du Toits Mountains, to the Skurweberg near Ceres.
 It occurs near the towns of Porterville, Ceres, Paarl, Tulbagh and Worcester.
 It is usually found occurring in a large number isolated stands.

 Ecology

-The plant grows on mountain slopes at altitudes of 400 to 900 metres.
+The plant grows on mountain slopes at altitudes of 400 to 900 m.
 It prefers a fynbos habitat, and is found growing on granite-based or sandstone-based substrates.
 It grows on both dry sand or moist, peaty loam.
 It prefers a slightly acidic soil as substrate.
 The fynbos soils where it grows are very phosphorus-deficient.

 Potential wildfires destroy the plant, but the seeds are able to survive such an event.
 The leaves have evolved to be long and narrow to conserve water and survive the hot and dry summers of the fynbos.